hotam-singh/tutorials/tutorials.md

 // Prints: whoops! there was an error
 ```

-## How to create an Http Server using Node.js?
+## How to create HTTP server using nodejs?
 Node.js is best for developing HTTP based application. http module is used to create an http server.

 ```javascript